IDinsight/aaq_ud_template/README.md

 - Save the test DB details in `tests/config.yaml`.
 This file is used by `pytest` and is required to run tests locally.

 - Save the test DB details `performance_validation/config.yaml`.
 This is used for performance validation of the UD model.
-To run validation, one needs to also set the Github Actions Secrets for `VALIDATION_DATA` and `VALIDATION_RULES`.
+To run validation, one needs to also set the Github Actions Secrets for VALIDATION_DATA and VALIDATION_RULES.
 - Other files should be updated before you can test the instance.

 See `docs/deployment_instructions.md` for more detailed explanations of each secret environment variable.
+See `docs/deployment_instructions.md` for more detailed explanations of each secret environment variable.

 #### Run `make setup-ecr`

+This creates the ECR repository for the project to store docker images.
+This step is not necessary if you have done this already in another AAQ app (e.g. core).
 This creates the ECR repository for the project to store docker images.
 This step is not necessary if you have done this already in another AAQ app (e.g. core).